Home » What is SEO in 2026 and How Does It Work?

 There are at least two broad types of content.
 The first one is the website content, and the second is the blog post or article.
 The former is more static than the latter, but both require optimization and suit specific purposes.
 Of the two, blog posts contribute to the website’s relevance, especially in the eyes of Google and other search engines.

-Strive to publish pillar or evergreen content, a long-form content that focuses on specific topics.
-Long, comprehensive content pieces are usually from 1,000 words up.
+Strive to publish pillar or evergreen content, long-form content that focuses on specific topics.
+Long, comprehensive content pieces are usually 1,000 words or more.
 Many studies prove that content with a higher word count may end up at the top positions of SERP.

 We must write for humans first before search engines.
 Equally essential writing around topics offers opportunities to include keywords as topically as possible instead of writing with the keyword in mind.